Welcome to The Summit County Arts Council

 We manage a co-operative gallery in Breckenridge; Arts Alive Gallery, which features the diverse work of local artists.
 In addition to the rotating collection, Arts Alive has several seasonal shows throughout the year.
 We participate in the Second Saturday Breckenridge Art Walks and have frequent receptions to recognize the featured artists.

-This year we will have a second Meet the Artist in the Frisco Historic Park September 9th and 10th, while the event in Breckenridge will be June 29th and 30th.
+Again this year we will have a second Meet the Artist in the Frisco Historic Park September 7th and 7th, while the event in Breckenridge will be June 28th and 29th.

 An outreach program utilizing the artists from Arts Alive Gallery was implemented in 2010.
 Called the Summit Young Artists program, the first session featured our clay artists helping the kids made clay fish totems.
 Individual clay fish were made by students of the Summit Alternative High School Program (ALTAS).
 This was the first clay project for most of the students.
 The project included many techniques used in clay construction to give the students an overall feel for working with